exein-io/pulsar/README.md

 The Pulsar core modules use eBPF probes to collect events from the kernel in a safe and efficient way.
 Pulsar events can be categorized in the four main following areas:

+- **Processes**: processes information, including file execution and file opening.
 - **File I/O**: I/O operations on disk and memory.
 - **Network**: data from the network stack.
-- **Processes**: processes information, including file execution and file opening.
-- **System Activity**: device activity, including system calls.

 Pulsar is built with a modular design that makes it easy to adapt the core architecture to new use cases, create new modules or write custom rules.